olivierperez/TwitckBot/doc/config/Market.md

 things will happen:
 1. Execution of the command on behalf of the streamer
 2. A sound (configure in Sound extension) will be played

+`// 5` This block defines the Twitch rewards available with channel points of Twitch.

+`// 6` The id of the Twitch reward (you can find it in the log of TwitckBot).

+`// 7` Same as `// 4`

 ## Provides